ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache.MicrosoftHybridCache/docs/README.md

 ## 📦 This package

-This package is an implementation of Microsoft's HybridCache based on FusionCache, for when you need to depend of the Microsoft abstraction, but want the power of FusionCache.
+This package is an implementation of Microsoft's HybridCache based on FusionCache, for when you need to depend on the Microsoft abstraction, but want the power of FusionCache.